bion-slmn/AirBnB_clone/README.md

 root:~/AirBnB$

-No unittests needed for the console
+No unittest needed for the console

 Repo: